Little Angels

 Little Angels were an English hard rock band predominantly active between the mid-1980s and mid-1990s.
-The band reformed on 8 June 2012 to play the Download Festival.
+The band reformed to play the 2012 Download Festival.

 History

 1984–1994: Early history and UK popularity

 Little Angels formed in Scarborough, England in May 1984, under the name of Zeus and then to Mr Thrud in September 1985, settling on Little Angels during recording of the Too Posh to Mosh mini-album at Fairview Studios, Willerby, Hull in 1987.
 The founding members were Toby Jepson (vocalist), Mark Plunkett (bassist), Dave Hopper (drummer) and the brothers Bruce John and Jimmy Dickinson (guitarist and keyboardist respectively).
 Michael Lee joined the band to replace Hopper on 16 August 1988.

 It was at this time that the band met Kevin Nixon who became their manager and label boss when he signed them to his York-based company Powerstation Records.
-Eventually out-growing the local scene the band signed to Polydor Records on 19 May 1988, allegedly a deal done backstage at the old Marquee Club on Charing Cross Road, London.
+Eventually out-growing the local scene the band signed to Polydor Records on 19 May 1988.

 In 1991, the band released the album Young Gods that Q Magazine called "finely produced and well-arranged" while the single "Boneyard" charted in the UK.
-Lee was sacked from Little Angels during the Young Gods tour in New York, after it was discovered he had auditioned for The Cult behind their backs.
+Lee was fired from Little Angels during the Young Gods tour in New York, after it was discovered he had auditioned for The Cult behind their backs.
 He went on to play the full Ceremony world tour.
 Lee was replaced by Mark Richardson, who filled in for him on several tour dates, before taking his place officially during the recording of the band's third album, Jam.

 "The Big Bad Horns" ("Big" Dave Kemp on saxophone, Frank Mizen on trombone and Grant Kirkhope on trumpet) had become synonymous with the 'Angels' sound over the years, contributing to a large majority of their recorded output, and appearing live with the band more often than not.
 However, they were keen to remain independent from the band, so appearances on stage and record are credited to Little Angels and The Big Bad Horns.

 Little Angels were successful in the UK with four best selling albums, including a number 1 in the UK Albums Chart in 1993 with Jam, plus 11 hit singles.
-They enjoyed a high profile in the UK, supporting Van Halen and Bon Jovi, amongst others.
-In an act of generosity Van Halen gave the band their entire backline for free at the end of the UK tour.
+They enjoyed a high profile in the UK, supporting bands including Van Halen and Bon Jovi.

 Despite the seemingly disappointing record sales, they followed the announcement of their split by playing a sold-out six date UK tour, culminating in a performance at the Royal Albert Hall in 1994.